sigasi/sigasi_insights/eula.md

-This Software License Agreement (the "Agreement") is a legally binding agreement between the User of the software (the "User") and SIGASI nv ("SIGASI"), seated at Franklin Rooseveltlaan 348/N, 9000 Ghent, Belgium.
+This Software License Agreement (the "Agreement") is a legally binding agreement between the User of the software (the "User") and SIGASI nv ("SIGASI"), seated at Kerkstraat 108, 9050 Gentbrugge, Belgium.
 By using, installing or clicking the acceptance button of the software (as updated by SIGASI from time to time, the "Software"), the User is accepting to be bound by all of the terms and conditions of this Agreement.